tpierrain/NFluent/ReadMe.md

 Disclaimer
 ----------
-__NFluent is not coupled to any .NET unit test framework__.
-Thus, you can use it with your favorite one.
+__NFluent is not coupled to any .NET unit test framework.
+It is fully designed to work in collaboration with your favorite one.__

-With NUnit for instance, you can simply use the NFluent method extensions from the NUnit Assert.That(bool condition).
+With NUnit for instance, you can simply use all the NFluent method extensions from any NUnit Assert.That(bool condition) statement.

-If you are using another unit tests frameork which don't provide such Assert.That() bootstrap method (e.g. xUnit), you can use the one provided by the NFluent library.
+If you are using another .NET unit tests framework which don't provide such nice and simple Assert.That() bootstraping method (e.g. xUnit), you can use the one gracefully provided by the NFluent library.

 Usage sample
 ------------